 Being conscious of the verbal messages you are trying to communicate is only one part of being an effective speaker.
 You practice saying the words in your speech; you must likewise pay attention to the nonverbal cues you furnish an audience via your delivery.

 Aim for an appropriate rate or speed of delivery so that your audience can understand your message but you do not appear rushed or drawn out.
 Add pauses or breaks in your speech to provide emphasis or allow your audience to process a message.
 Be aware of your posture, hand gestures, and body movements.
 You want to appear energetic and engaged but not so much that you become a distraction.
 Maintain eye contact with your audience.
 Make it a point to scan each section of the room during your speech.
 Finally, match your facial expressions to your message.
 You don’t want to be smiling when you are talking about something tragic.
 Remember that these nonverbal cues are sending a message to the audience.

-For more information about nonverbal communication, see these sections under the CORE 102 Speech Analysis assignment:
+For more information about nonverbal communication, see these sections under the CORE 102 Approaches to Oral Argument assignment:

 - What is the difference between verbal and nonverbal communication?

 - What are effective techniques of vocal delivery?

 - What are effective techniques of physical delivery?